RL370/NegotiationGPT/README.md

 **DATA LIMITATIONS**

-- Small dataset: Only 1,300 samples total
+- Small dataset: Only 1,300 samples total (need 50K-100K for robust deep learning)
-- Few conversations: Only 6 conversations (limits diversity)
+- Few conversations: Only 6 conversations (limits diversity, need 1,000+)
-- Class imbalance: Some codes have <20 samples
+- Class imbalance: Some codes have <20 samples (need 1,000+ per class)
 - Single domain: Only buyer-seller negotiations
 - English only: No multilingual support
+- **Scale mismatch: 30K tokens vs 10M-1B needed for training from scratch**

 **MODEL LIMITATIONS**

-- 56% accuracy: Significant room for improvement
+- 56% accuracy: Limited by data scale, not model architecture
-- No per-voter tuning for GPT: Could improve if done
-- Single hyperparameter set: Same params for all BERT voters
+- Custom GPT fundamentally limited: Cannot learn language from 30K tokens
+- Single pretrained architecture: Only tested RoBERTa, not DeBERTa, ELECTRA, or ALBERT
-- No context window: Each utterance classified independently
+- No context window: Each utterance classified independently (no conversation history)
-- No speaker history: Doesn't track conversation flow
+- No speaker history: Doesn't track patterns across turns in dialogue
+- Parameter efficiency: BERT LoRA trains 1.5% of parameters, but more might help with adequate data

 **EXPERIMENTAL LIMITATIONS**

-- No cross-validation: Single train/val/test split
+- No cross-validation: Single train/val/test split (limited by conversation-based splitting requirement)
-- Limited test set: Only 168 samples (1 conversation)
+- Limited test set: Only 168 samples (1 conversation) - insufficient for statistical robustness
-- No statistical significance testing
+- No statistical significance testing: Small test set precludes confidence intervals
-- No comparison with other SOTA methods
+- No comparison with other pretrained models: Only compared custom vs RoBERTa
+- No ablation studies: Didn't systematically test impact of each component

 **GENERALIZATION LIMITATIONS**

-- Domain transfer: May not work on other negotiation types
+- Domain transfer: May not work on other negotiation types (e.g., labor, diplomatic, conflict resolution)
-- Cultural transfer: Trained on specific cultural context
+- Cultural transfer: Trained on specific cultural context and language patterns
-- Real-world deployment: Not tested in production
+- Real-world deployment: Not tested in production, only academic evaluation
-- Temporal shift: Negotiation styles may change over time
+- Temporal shift: Negotiation styles may change over time, model needs retraining
+- Data quality: Depends on annotator agreement and consistency

 ### What's Next?